masterdavid1/masterdavid1.github.io/blog.md

 So it can be understood that the inductor is in a high-resistance state at the moment of high-frequency alternating current, hindering its passage.
 When it is in direct current, it is equivalent to a wire and will have a short-circuit effect, making it very easy to pass through.
 Note that the high-resistance state here is merely an obstruction, not a stop.
 It can only delay the passage of the signal and allow it to pass through smoothly, rather than preventing it from passing.

-## 2024 September 23 — Investor report review: Tesla's Dojo and the Future of Semiconductor Investment
+## <span id="blog-2024-09-23">2024 September 23 — Investor report review: Tesla's Dojo and the Future of Semiconductor Investment</span>

 **Introduction**
 In today's fast-changing technological environment, semiconductor investments are becoming increasingly popular.
 This essay provides an analysis and a synopsis of an investment report, concentrating on the significance of Tesla's Dojo and other significant semiconductor industry developments.
 Furthermore, unique perspectives and comments on the investor report will be offered.